fivetran/dbt_mixpanel/README.md

 ```

 ### Database Incremental Strategies
-Some end models in this package are materialized incrementally.
-We currently use the `merge` strategy as the default strategy for BigQuery, Snowflake, and Databricks databases.
-For Redshift and Postgres databases, we use `delete+insert` as the default strategy.
+Some of the end models in this package are materialized incrementally.
+We have chosen `insert_overwrite` as the default strategy for **BigQuery** and **Databricks** databases, as it is only available for these dbt adapters.
+For **Snowflake**, **Redshift**, and **Postgres** databases, we have chosen `delete+insert` as the default strategy.

-We recognize there are some limitations with these strategies, particularly around updated records in the past which cause duplicates, and are assessing using a different strategy in the future.
+`insert_overwrite` is our preferred incremental strategy because it will be able to properly handle updates to records that exist outside the immediate incremental window.
+That is, because it leverages partitions, `insert_overwrite` will appropriately update existing rows that have been changed upstream instead of inserting duplicates of them--all without requiring a full table scan.

+`delete+insert` is our second-choice as it resembles `insert_overwrite` but lacks partitions.
+This strategy works most of the time and appropriately handles incremental loads that do not contain changes to past records.
+However, if a past record has been updated and is outside of the incremental window, `delete+insert` will insert a duplicate record. 😱
-> For either of these strategies, we highly recommend that users periodically run a `--full-refresh` to ensure a high level of data quality.
+> Because of this, we highly recommend that **Snowflake**, **Redshift**, and **Postgres** users periodically run a `--full-refresh` to ensure a high level of data quality and remove any possible duplicates.

 ## Step 2: Install the package
 Include the following mixpanel package version in your `packages.yml` file: